cgeoga/Vecchia.jl/README.md

 with data size* (assuming O(1) sized conditioning sets).
 As of now this is only implemented for mean-zero processes.
 Implemented with chunked observations instead of singleton observations as in Stein/Chi/Welty 2004 JRSSB [1].
-Reasonably optimized for minimal allocations so that multithreading (via the excellent FLoops ecosystem) really works well while still being AD-compatible.
-**To my knowledge, this is the only program that offers true Hessians of Vecchia likelihoods.**
+Reasonably optimized for minimal allocations so that multithreading  really works well while still being AD-compatible.  **To my knowledge, this is the only program that offers true Hessians of Vecchia likelihoods.**

 The accuracy of Vecchia approximations depends on the *screening effect* [2], which can perhaps be considered as a substantially weakened Markovian-like